“My kids are anything but common” read the wristband.

 The people that raised her … they deserved a chance too, a chance to say that they did it right, and that their baby girl grew up, into an exquisite young woman with her entire life ahead of her.

 And that baby girl found her forever home.
-Because a home isn’t just the place you live, it is the place that you can be yourself, whether home is under a roof, or with the people you love.
+Because a home isn’t just the place you live, it is the place that you can be yourself, whether home is under a roof, or with the people you love, or a destination.
 And her forever home was with her parents.